 Statehood to Vidarbha was one of the biggest issues in Nagpur in the first Assembly elections of undivided Maharashtra in 1962.
 Nagpur became the second capital of Maharashtra after being the capital of Central Provinces and Berar was the first to send its representatives to the Maharashtra Assembly.
 Two independent candidates won on the plank of a separate Vidarbha state stunning stalwart of the Congress, which was considered to be invincible then.
 Giants like Vasant Sathe and AB Bardhan suffered defeat in this election.
 The independents could not win in the rural areas, but they were runners-up in all seats except for the Kamptee Assembly constituency.

-At present there are six Assembly seats in the city, but at that time there were only four.
+At present, there are six Assembly seats in the city, but at that time there were only four.
 They were identified numerically instead of geographically as now like Nagpur 1, 2 and 3.
-The highest number of voters (94565) were in Nagpur 1 area.
+The highest number of voters (94565) was in Nagpur 1 area.
 However, there were same number of seats in rural areas like today – Katol, Kalmeshwar, Saoner, Ramtek and Hingna.

 Nagpur 1: Dandekar defeated Agrawal